deeper-cloud/support-site/src/content/questions/how-to-export-csv.md

-# How to Export Data to CSV
+# How to export data to CSV

+CSV is a file format commonly used for storing and exchanging data.
+This format allows for easy importing and exporting of data between different software applications, as it provides a simple way to represent structured data.

 1. Access "Explore" (as shown here - [How to View Data Graphs](/docs/nodes))